After the Love Has Gone

-"After the Love Has Gone" is a single by Earth, Wind & Fire released in 1979 on ARC/Columbia Records.
-The song reached No. 2 on both the US Billboard Hot 100, behind The Knack's "My Sharona" and the US Billboard Hot R&B Singles chart, No. 4 on the UK Pop Singles chart and No. 3 on the US Billboard Adult Contemporary Songs chart.
-"After the Love Has Gone" has also been certified Gold in the US by the RIAA and Silver in the UK by the BPI.
+"After the Love Has Gone" is a song by Earth, Wind & Fire, released in 1979 as the second single from their ninth studio album I Am on ARC/Columbia Records.
+The song reached No. 2 on both the US Billboard Hot 100 (behind the Knack's "My Sharona") and the Billboard Hot R&B Singles chart, No. 3 on the Billboard Adult Contemporary chart, and No. 4 on the UK Singles Chart.
+"After the Love Has Gone" was certified gold in the US by the RIAA and silver in the UK by the BPI.